Paid ads

 Growth review

 Brian Young runs a monthly growth review with Charles where we look at the main performance metrics for the month prior.
 Here are the main sheet and commentary.
-For completeness, this also covers the organic funnel, though the main focus is still paid.
+For completeness, this also covers the organic funnel, though the main focus is still paid as well as influencer spend.